x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/1-Comments-Input-Output-Errors.md

 <br>

-> * Scource code like this is compiled into byte code by the python interpreter.
+* Source code like this is compiled into byte code by the python interpreter.
->   * Windows: python.exe
+  * Windows: python.exe
->   * Linux/MacOS: python3
+  * Linux/MacOS: python3

-> * Then the python virtual machine PVM converts the bytecode into machinecode and the CPU  executes the instructions one by one.
+* Then the python virtual machine PVM converts the bytecode into machinecode and the CPU  executes the instructions one by one.

 <br>